 This is not a reflection of clinical care standards.
-It is the result mainly of economic pressure and an outdated legal system meaning compensation must be calculated on the basis of private rather than NHS care.
+It is mainly the result of economic pressure and an outdated legal system, meaning compensation must be calculated on the basis of private rather than NHS care.

-Patients must be compensated but in a fairer more affordable way.
+Patients must be compensated, but in a fairer, more affordable way.

 Join our campaign for fairer compensation.